Tackle loneliness this Christmas: Single men and the ‘silent epidemic’

 As well as having a negative effect on our mental health, sustained loneliness can also cause us to fall into unhealthy habits and life choices.
 Excessive drinking and smoking, lack of regular exercise and an unbalanced diet can all cause undue - potentially long-term - damage to our physical health.

-● Get lost in a book - you’re never alone with a good book.
-And if you’re a big reader, ask around about book clubs.
+You’re never alone with a good book.
+And if you’re a big reader, ask around about book clubs